gourmetjs/gourmet-ssr/docs/tutorial-1.md

 This app works as follows:

-- A user must login to the app to access this main screen.
+- A user must log in to the app to access this main screen.
-- The main screen has two panes that you can switch between using tabs.
+- The main screen has two panes that you can switch using tabs.
 - The "Latest News Headlines" pane displays a list of news articles fetched from `newsapi.org`.
 - The "Saved Articles" pane displays bookmarked news articles.
 - Bookmarks are saved per user account.
 - If there are more articles than displayed in the current pane, there will be a `Load more` button at the bottom of the list.
 If clicked, 10 more items are fetched and appended to the list.
 - A user can log out by clicking `Log out` button at the top right corner of the screen.

+> This tutorial assumes that you have read the [Getting Started](/getting-started) guide, and you already know key concepts described in it.
+If you haven't, please read it first and come back.

 ## Creating project files

-Create a new directory named `news-ssr`, and inside, create files as below.
+Create a new directory named `news-ssr`, and inside, create files as you follow this tutorial.

 Alternatively, you can get these files from the GitHub repo if you want.

 ```text
 git clone https://github.com/gourmetjs/news-ssr